waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 *Domain* is a general term for the problem space.
 In our case, the domain is Boris Bikes.
 A model is an abstract and often simplified representation of a real-world concept that we are attempting to understand or test.
 In software development then, a *domain model* is some sort of abstract representation of the domain that helps us to design and build the code.

-In Object Oriented Design (OOD), the domain model is conceived as a collection of objects that can interact with one another and that each have discreet attributes and behaviours.
+In Object Oriented Design (OOD), the domain model is a representation of the domain as a collection of objects that can interact with one another and that each have discreet attributes and behaviours.

 Let's begin by fleshing out our domain model and getting a base project set up.